-Describe and illustrate the locations of any existing residences, places of work, schools, etc, and agricultural or ecologically significant areas that could be impacted by noise and vibrations from the project.
-Describe any current activities near the project area that may cause a background level of noise or ground vibration (for example adjoining mining activities, major roads, quarrying activities, etc).
+Describe any current activities near the project area that may cause a background level of ground vibration (for example major roads, quarrying activities, etc).

 Develop and describe suitable indicators for measuring noise, and objectives that would protect the environmental values from significant noise and vibration impacts.